abdocooldev/JavaScript-Bootcamp-Unreleased-Lessons/README.md

 # Elzero Web School - JavaScript Bootcamp Unreleased Lessons

-- This Repository for All JavaScript Bootcamp unreleased lessons
+- The plan for all [JavaScript Bootcamp](https://github.com/ElzeroWebSchool/JavaScript_Bootcamp) unreleased lessons
-- The main source of the lessons is Elzero Web School channel (Old Videos)
+- The main source of the lessons is [Elzero Web School channel](https://www.youtube.com/c/ElzeroInfo) (Old Videos)
 - You can watch and study these lessons until new lessons are upload to the channel with its assignments
+- It is better to watch the lessons in the same order as the plan and search for the unavailable lessons

 ## Browser Object Model [BOM]
 - [innerHeight, innerWidth](https://www.youtube.com/watch?v=O_dPowQjpC4)